Skip to main content

 • *example.com/* — tracks all pages & subdomains

-We recommend setting up tracking for all content pages.
-For example, if your blog configured as a subdomain then make sure to use *example.com/* to capture both subdomains and pages.
+We recommend tracking all content pages.
+If your blog is configured as a subdomain, use *example.com/* to capture both subdomains and root pages.

 How it works